Specialism

 The ruling has since served as a clarion call for environmental justice advocates and organisations like Impact on Urban Health, whose work addresses the uneven impact of environmental health risks across London.

-So, we know that biodiversity net gain (BNG) and the logic behind it are important – especially when it comes to climate action, population health and broader social well-being.
+So, we know that Biodiversity Net Gain (BNG) and the logic behind it are important – especially when it comes to climate action, population health, and broader social wellbeing.
 The preservation of biodiversity accomplishes other goals on the environmental agenda by contributing to air quality standards and preventing species decline.

 Although the development industry is often positioned at odds with the climate crisis, the planning system can and should play a critical role in solving it.

-Natural England, therefore, stresses that the biodiversity net gain (BNG) requirement can benefit developers too.
-If an effective biodiversity net gain (BNG) plan is incorporated into a development proposal early on, the project will be less likely to receive objections on the grounds of nature conservation or ecological harm.
+Natural England, therefore, stresses that the Biodiversity Net Gain (BNG) requirement can benefit developers too.
+If an effective Biodiversity Net Gain (BNG) plan is incorporated into a development proposal early on, the project will be less likely to receive objections on the grounds of nature conservation or ecological harm.

 How does the biodiversity net gain (BNG) requirement work?